Code-Institute-Submissions/samagosti7-Project-4/README.md

 - Content input section labeled "Post Content"
 - Submit button submitting new post
 - Cancel button taking user back to post list
+- Post creation fail if there is already a post with the same title.
 - Error message if either title or content field is left blank [image]pic of empty field message